albertpatterson/notes-plugin/README.md

 * Show annotations for notes about lines in a file via context menu:
 ![Show annotations for notes about lines in a file via context menu](readme/showNoteAnnotations.png "Show annotations for notes about lines in a file via context menu")
+    * Annotations will appear as ">>" if there is note about the line or "+" if there is no note.
+    * Click the annotation to add/edit a note about a line.
+    * A preview of the note will be shown in the tooltip when hovering over an annotation
 * Edit a note about a file:
 ![Edit a note about a file](readme/lineNoteWindow.png "Edit a note about a file")
 * Annotations automatically updated: